-Hoi An's lantern festival, perhaps more than any other place or festival in the country, symbolises the allure of Vietnam.
-Lanterns and their magical glow are synonymous with Hoi An, and they come into their own every month during the Hoi An Lantern Festival.
+Hoi An lantern festival, perhaps more than any other place or festival in the country, symbolizes the allure of Vietnam.
+Lanterns and their magical glow are synonymous with Hoi An, and they shine brightly every month during the Hoi An Lantern Festival.

-The Hoi An lantern festival takes place on the 14th day of the lunar month, which marks the full moon, from 6 to around 10 pm.
-Most people prefer to arrive early - often before 6 pm - so they can enjoy dinner and sunset before the glimmering colourful lanterns steal the show.
-The festival is celebrated in and around the old town, especially in areas near the Hoai River, the Hoi Bridge and the Japanese Covered Bridge.
+Hoi An Lantern Festival takes place on the 14th day of the lunar month, which marks the full moon, from 6 to around 10 pm.
+Most people prefer to arrive early, often before 6 pm, so they can enjoy dinner and the sunset before the glimmering colorful lanterns steal the show.
+The festival is celebrated in and around the old town, particularly in areas near the Hoai River, the Hoi Bridge, and the Japanese Covered Bridge.

-Although the Hoi An Lantern Festival is a monthly celebration on the lunar calendar, we suggest you take into account Hoi An’s climate and seasons when visiting.
-The dry season in the region runs from February to September, and this is probably the ideal time to visit.
+Although the Hoi An Lantern Festival is a monthly celebration on the lunar calendar, we suggest taking into account Hoi An’s climate and seasons when visiting.
+The dry season in the region runs from February to September, which is probably the ideal time to visit.
 Unless you are a fan of tropical storms, the monsoon season (October – February) is not the best time for a visit.

 If you’re heading to Hoi An but can’t make the festival, check out some of the best things to do in Hoi An.

 How Does The Hoi An Lantern Festival Take Place?

 During the Hoi An Lantern Festival, the town takes on a captivating transformation.
 From around 5 p.m. until 10 p.m., vehicles in the area come to a standstill, and the electric lights in residences, restaurants, and coffee shops are turned off.
 As a result, the entire neighborhood is lighted by the full moon’s splendor and innumerable lanterns, creating a genuinely magical scene.